DNAProject/DNA-Pyhon-Compiler/README.md

 ## Contributing

-Contributors are welcome to the `ontology-python-compiler`.
+Contributors are welcome to the `DNA-python-compiler`.
 Before beginning, please take a look at our [contributing guidelines](./CONTRIBUTING.md).
-You can open an issue by [clicking here](https://github.com/ontio/ontology-python-compiler/issues/new).
+You can open an issue by [clicking here](https://github.com/DNAProject/DNA-python-compiler/issues/new).

-If you have any issues getting setup, open an issue or reach out in the [Ontology Discord](https://discordapp.com/invite/4TQujHj).

 ## License